Section 1

 This is the full name of your home directory.
 This tells you that you

-are in a directory called grego
+are in a directory called jupyter

 , which sits inside a directory called